AhmedFouad15/Simon-CAT-BOT/README.md

 ### 2. Paste the code in your VM
 - Change the API Key, API Secret, Access Token, Access Token Secret to your own one which you got from X Developer Account
 - Change Telegram Token and Chat ID to your own one

+## Unfortunately Didn't try it because Team Simon Cat didn't want to make it that way

 ## **Thats All, Thanks For Reading.**